yt-dlp/yt-dlp/README.md

                                      ExtractAudio, VideoRemuxer, VideoConvertor,
                                      EmbedSubtitle, Metadata, Merger,
                                      FixupStretched, FixupM4a, FixupM3u8,
-                                     SubtitlesConvertor and EmbedThumbnail.
-The
+                                     SubtitlesConvertor, EmbedThumbnail and
-                                     supported executables are: SponSkrub,
+                                     SplitChapters.
+The supported executables
-                                     FFmpeg, FFprobe, and AtomicParsley.
+                                     are: SponSkrub, FFmpeg, FFprobe, and
+                                     AtomicParsley.
+You can also specify
+                                     "PP+EXE:ARGS" to give the arguments to the specified executable only when being used
+                                     by the specified postprocessor.
+                                     Additionally, for ffmpeg/ffprobe, "_i"/"_o"
+                                     can be appended to the prefix optionally followed by a number to pass the argument before the specified input/output file.
+Eg:
+                                     --ppa "Merger+ffmpeg_i1:-v quiet".
 You can
-                                     also specify "PP+EXE:ARGS" to give the
-                                     arguments to the specified executable only
-                                     when being used by the specified
-                                     postprocessor.
-Additionally, for
-                                     ffmpeg/ffprobe, "_i"/"_o" can be appended
-                                     to the prefix optionally followed by a number to pass the argument before the specified input/output file.
-Eg: --ppa
-                                     "Merger+ffmpeg_i1:-v quiet".
-You can use
-                                     this option multiple times to give
-                                     different arguments to different
+                                     use this option multiple times to give different arguments to different
                                      postprocessors.
 (Alias: --ppa)
     -k, --keep-video                 Keep the intermediate video file on disk